emildosen/beacon/docs/getting-started.md

 https://login.microsoftonline.com/{client-tenant-id}/adminconsent?client_id={your-app-client-id}
 ```

-Have client Global Admin open link and approve.
+Open the consent URL, sign in with Global Admin, and approve to the permissions.
-If you haven't configured a redirect URL, you'll get an error, but the app consent should still work.
+You'll get a redirect URL error, but the app consent will still work.

 ## Verify Setup